apache/age-website/docs/functions/aggregate_functions.md

 </table>

-Using count(*) to group and count relationship typescount(*) can be used to group relationship types and return the number.
+Using count(*) can be used to group and count relationship types, returning the number of relationships of each type.

 Query
 ```postgresql